Skip to main content

 Field NameTypeDescription

 Variables can be used in rule expressions.
-Through doc and request.data, you can obtain the current value of the data and the value passed in the request.
-For example, in an order collection, to protect the order amount from being tampered with, the following rule can be used:
+Through doc and request.data, the current value of the data and the value passed in the request can be obtained.
+For example, in an order collection, to prevent order amounts from being tampered with, the following rule can be used:

 {